Smart Service Summit: building resilience in a changing world

 A range of international projects on data-driven services: For example, Interreg projects “Data Sharing Framework” (https://www.data-sharing-framework.eu/).

-Check out the resulting Springer proceedings of the edition 2021: https://link.springer.com/chapter/10.1007/978-3-030-97042-0_7
+To get an insight, check out the resulting Springer proceedings of the edition 2021: https://link.springer.com/chapter/10.1007/978-3-030-97042-0_7

 Past Service Lunches